SentinelReacon/Adversarial-Attack/README.md

 This project familiarizes the domain of Adversarial Machine learning and the attacks that can be performed on the machine learning model to fool it.

 ## Dataset
 The dataset used in this project was facial images from a bunch of students.
-The dataset is not publicaly available but a similar dataset can be used whose structure is as follows
+The dataset is not publicly available but a similar dataset can be used whose structure is as follows